sreyfe/yidbybeconv/README.md

 This codebase runs https://benyehuda.org -- the Project Ben-Yehuda digital library of works in Hebrew.

+I am experimenting with making a Yiddish version.

 We make little effort to make the code general, but if you're looking to do something similar (e.g. a digital library in Yiddish), maybe you can adapt some of our code.

 Development environment setup